Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 Try What's For Dinner freeOur pick: What's For Dinner

-The only app that generates original weekly meal plans with recipes and a grocery list from scratch — personalized to your diet, budget, and household size. $7.99/mo with a free trial.
+The only app that generates original weekly meal plans with recipes and a grocery list from scratch — personalized to your diet, budget, and household size.
+250-recipe library included. $7.99/mo with a free trial.

 2. Mealime — Best free meal planning app